NorwegianVeterinaryInstitute/licecalc/README.md

 3. Open the project in Rstudio.
 4. Run `devtools::load_all()` from the R console.
 5. Run `run_app()` from the R console.

+## Deploy to Connect

+App is deployed to Connect using the code in the `dev/03_deploy.R script`.
+The package `licecalc` has to be installed first from github with `remotes::install_github("NorwegianVeterinaryInstitute/licecalc")`.